intel/libvpl/examples/api2x/hello-encode/README.md

-# `hello-createsession` Sample
+# `hello-encode` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) to initialize a session.
+This sample shows how to use the oneAPI Video Processing Library (oneVPL) 2.X API to perform simple video encode.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04; Windows* 10
 | Hardware         | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
 |                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
 | Software         | Intel® oneAPI Video Processing Library(oneVPL)
-| What You Will Learn | How to use oneVPL sessions
+| What You Will Learn | How to use oneVPL to encode a raw video file to H.265
 | Time to Complete | 5 minutes

 ## Purpose

-This sample is a command line application that initializes a session.
-This is a hello world case to showcase oneVPL architecture.
+This sample is a command line application that takes a file containing a raw format video elementary stream as an argument.
+Using oneVPL, the application encodes and writes the encoded output to `a out.h265` in H.265 format.

+Native raw frame input format: CPU=I420, GPU=NV12.

 ## Key Implementation details

 | Configuration     | Default setting
 | ----------------- | ----------------------------------
 | Target device     | CPU
+| Input format      | I420
+| Output format     | H.265 video elementary stream
+| Output resolution | same as the input

 ## License